-We are reviewing the protections for customers within the code, such as when customers can be financially recognised for low reliability of electricity supply.
-This is part of a broader code review.
+We reviewed the protections for customers within the code, such as when customers can be financially recognised for low reliability of electricity supply.
+This was part of a broader code review.

 Customer protections in the Electricity Distribution Code (2019 review)

 Draft decision7 May 2020

 Stakeholder webinar25 June 2020

 Submissions close2 July 2020

 Final decision16 November 2020

 As part of our Electricity Distribution Code review, we reviewed the customer protection framework for electricity customers.